-- 5. Reported catches of Dissostichus spp. in Subarea 48.6 peaked at 392 tonnes in both 2010 and 2011 which was 98% of the catch limit set for that year (Table 1). - 6.
-In 2013, one vessel from Japan and one vessel from South Africa caught a combined total of 237 tonnes of Dissostichus spp.
-The northern SSRUs A and G had a reported catch of 128 tonnes (64% of catch limit) while the southern SSRUs (B-F) had a reported catch of 163 tonnes (81% of catch limit).
+- 5. Reported catches of Dissostichus spp. in Subarea 48.6 peaked at 392 tonnes in both 2010 and 2011, which was 98% of the catch limit set for that year (Table 1).
+The catches reported in Subarea 48.6 include catch data that CCAMLR has agreed should be quarantined as there is no confidence in the amount and/or the location of those catches (SC-CAMLR-XXXIII, paragraph 3.68).
+Those years that include quarantined data are indicated with a superscript q and specific details are provided in the footnote to Table 1.
+All ancillary data associated with these vessels (e.g. by-catch, tagging, observer data) is also quarantined and is not included in the data presented in this report. - 6.
+So far in 2014, one vessel from Japan and one vessel from South Africa caught a combined total of 154 tonnes of Dissostichus spp.
+The northern SSRUs A and G had a reported catch of D. eleginoides and D. mawsoni of 9 and 95 tonnes respectively, while fishing in the southern SSRUs had only occurred in SSRUs D (reported catch of Dissostichus spp. of 50 tonnes).